top of page

 Terri Hanks

 I have been a lifelong animal enthusiast and Northern Nevada resident since the age of 12.
 Throughout this time living in both country and urban settings the one thing that has always remained the same is my love and passion for animals, especially canines.
 Along with growing up in 4-H and always having horses I have had the opportunity and pleasure to experience multiple varieties of dogs, both rescue and purebred, in my own household and those of family and friends.
 I have found my true passion and calling in life in training dogs on an AKC competitive level.
 I have been especially enjoying working with my Cane Corsos with my husband Tracy.
 Together we have all been successful in both Rally and Therapy work.
 The joy I experience bringing the comfort, joy, and healing powers of my therapy dogs to people in need is an indescribable experience.
-I also am a CGC Evaluator and an AC+KC Farm Dog Judge.
+CGC Evaluator, ATT Evaluator, Rally Instructor, AKC Farm Dog and Fetch Dog Judge.

 CarolChaseHealy.JPG